SaraB333/capybara-website/README.md

 - The live link can be found here - https://sarab333.github.io/capybara-website/

-- As the website is being built use the git commands 'git add .', 'git commit -m"commit message"' and 'git push' to send the changes to the repository, and after you refresh the live page you can see your changes.
+- As the website is being built use the git commands 'git add .', 'git commit -m"commit message"' and 'git push' to send the changes to the repository, and after you refresh the live page you can see your changes on the live site.

 ## Credits